cosmologicon/pyjam/shattered/README.txt

 Controls
 --------

-* Left click on ship to select
-* Left drag to select multiple ships
-* Shift+click or ctrl+click to select multiple ships
-* Tab to cycle between ships

-* Right click or Enter to send ships to cursor
+Camera:

-* Arrow keys or WASD to move the camera
+* Arrow keys or WASD to move camera
-* Middle drag to move the camera
+* Middle-button drag to move camera
-* Space to pan the camera to the current ship
+* Space to center on current ship
 * Hold space to follow current ship

+Selecting ships:

+* Left click on a ship or the icon in the upper left to select it
+* Double click on any ship or icon to select all ships
+* Left-button drag to select multiple ships
+* Tab to cycle through ships

+Movement:

+* Right click to send selected ship to a point
+* Enter key emulates right click

+Other:

-* M to bring up the map
+* Click on the minimap (or press M) to view the map
+* Press F or F11 to toggle fullscreen

-* Esc to quit
+* Press Esc to exit
+* Press F12 to take a screenshot (saved in screenshots directory)

+Edit the `key` variable in `src/settings.py` to change key bindings.

+Edit the `ncolors` variable in `src/settings.py` to change colors used in the game.

 Command-line arguments
 ----------------------